-Henry Royce was born poor and was working by age 9.
-Charles Rolls was born to an affluent family and had a formal education at Trinity College in Cambridge.
+Henry Royce was born poor and found himself working by age 9.
+Charles Rolls came from an affluent family and had a formal education at Trinity College in Cambridge.
 The two made unlikely business partners, but they had two things in common by the time they met; a background in engineering and a desire to build the world’s greatest car.
-On this day in 1904 that partnership began at an arranged lunch meeting at the Midland Hotel in Manchester.
+On this day in 1904 that partnership began at an arranged lunch at the Midland Hotel in Manchester.

 Long before the meeting took place Rolls had started a car dealership selling imports from Belgium and France.
 However, he desired to build and sell English cars that were second to none.
-Royce on the other hand, was using his background in engineering to already produce 10 hp cars.
-AHenry Edmunds, a friend of Rolls and a shareholder in Royce’s automobile business knew they were a match made in heaven and arranged the meeting.
+Royce, on the other hand, was using his background in engineering to produce 10 hp cars.
+Henry Edmunds, a friend of Rolls and a shareholder in Royce’s automobile business, knew they were a match made in automotive heaven.
+He arranged a meeting between the two.
+To many, he’s credited as the dash in Rolls-Royce Motor Cars.

-Though Rolls preferred three and four cylinder cars, after seeing the twin cylinder Royce, he was sold.
-By the following December a Rolls agreed to sell as many as automobiles as Royce could build, so long as they were badged as Rolls-Royce.
-With their partnership sealed, the company was officially founded on March 15, 1906.
+Though Rolls preferred three and four cylinder cars, after seeing the twin cylinder Royce produced, he changed his tune, at least for the time being.
+By the December following their meeting, Rolls agreed to sell as many automobiles as Royce could build, so long as they carried a badge that read Rolls-Royce.
+With their partnership sealed, the pair officially founded Rolls-Royce Motor Cars on March 15, 1906.